hguoTTT/Interactive-Lab-Hub/finalproject/readme.md

 https://drive.google.com/file/d/1KjAgygYfir_h035MkpvHyx7rZHKno3tl/view?usp=sharing

 ## Reflection of Process
-The music player was far from perfect and still has lots of room for improvement, and lots of roadblocks could've been avoided with more experience.
+The music player was far from perfect and still has lots of room for improvement, and lots of roadblocks could've been avoided with more forsight.
 For example, the audio reception issue could've been avoided and a lot of the time could've been saved if I had the insight to have used a better mic at the start.
 Also another forsight that would've been nice to have is to have tested the device in different environment.
 The room during the final presentation was much louder than my room where I did most of the testing.
 If I had the forsight or if I ever move forward with the project, I should've tested in more environment and taken these considerations into account.